 The official Turkish policy is that it doesn’t accept asylum applications from outside Europe.
 The Syrian refugee crisis forced this to change.
 It led the Turkish authorities to implement, in their words, “innovative policy instruments”.
 This has been done without ever changing the official policy, partly by treating the Syrians as guests rather than refugees as such.

-This open-door policy for Syrian refugees has become a showcase for what the new Turkish prime minister, Ahmet Davutoğlu, calls humanitarian diplomacy.
+This open-door policy for Syrian refugees has become a showcase for what the new Turkish prime minister, Ahmet Davutoğlu, calls [humanitarian diplomacy](“Turkey’s humanitarian diplomacy: objectives, challenges and prospects,” Nationalities Papers: The Journal of Nationalism and Ethnicity 41(6).
 As a result, Turkey now hosts more than a 1.5m Syrians – and many more have arrived on the back of the US/allied air strikes on ISIS.
 A quarter of the total influx live in around 20 refugee camps, while the rest are dispersed all around the country, many of them working in informal employment.

 This latest wave